GREASE TRAP PUMPING IN HOUSTON

 As a good rule of thumb, the industry standard is to ensure the tank is pumped out as soon as it is filled to 25% of its total capacity.

 For Houston Grease Trap and Interceptor Services, no pumping gig is complete without a “pump and return.”
 This requires using water to separate the different types of FOGS inside the tank, and then filling it back with water immediately after emptying.
-This extra step requires the use of an additional machine, but it also offers significant advantages: it makes subsequent hydro-jet cleaning easier and will prevent the development of any unpleasant smells or plagues from the dry traces of grease left around the tank.
+This extra step requires the use of an additional machine, but it also offers significant advantages: it makes subsequent hydro-jet cleanings easier and will prevent the development of any unpleasant smells or plagues from the dry traces of grease left around the tank.

 No two grease traps are designed the same way!